DickinsonCollege/FarmData2/farmdata2_modules/fd2_tabs/fd2_example/README.md

 #### Using Nested Vue Components ####

 If a Vue component contains a nested Vue compnent then both the nested component and the parent component must be added to the `scripts[]`.
 The nested comonent must be listed before the parent component.
-For example, the following lines make the `DateSelectionComponent` and the `DateRandeSelectionComponent` avaialable on the `FD2 Example` tab:
+For example, the following lines make the `DateSelectionComponent` and the `DateRandeSelectionComponent` available on the `FD2 Example` tab:
 ```php
 scripts[] = '../resources/DateSelectionComponent.js'
 scripts[] = '../resources/DateRangeSelectionComponent.js'